Jury selection in Ahmaud Arbery slaying crawls into 2nd week | WTOP

-Superior Court Judge Timothy Walmsley has said it’s possible a final jury of 12 people, plus four alternate jurors, may not be seated until sometime next week in coastal Glynn County.
+Superior Court Judge Timothy Walmsley has said it’s possible that he may not seat a final jury of 12 people and four alternates until next week.

-Arbery was fatally shot Feb.
-23, 2020, after a white father and son armed themselves and pursued the 25-year-old Black man in a pickup truck after spotting him running in their neighborhood outside the port city of Brunswick.
-A white neighbor, William “Roddie” Bryan, joined the chase and took cellphone video of the shooting that stirred a national outcry when it leaked online two months later.
+Arbery was fatally shot after a white father and son spotted the 25-year-old Black man running through their neighborhood outside the port city of Brunswick on Feb.
+23, 2020.
+They armed themselves and pursued him in a pickup truck, and then a white neighbor, William “Roddie” Bryan, joined the chase in another truck.
+No one was charged until two months later, after Bryan’s cellphone video of the chase and shooting leaked online and stirred a national outcry.

-The McMichaels and Bryan were all three charged with murder and other crimes last year.
-Their attorneys have opted to try to find an impartial jury in Glynn County, a community of 85,000 where the slaying dominated news headlines, social media feeds and workplace chatter.
+Now the McMichaels and Bryan face life in prison if convicted of murder.
+Their lawyers have opted to try to find an impartial jury in coastal Glynn County, a community of 85,000 where the slaying dominated news headlines, social media feeds and workplace chatter.

 Defense attorneys said the men facing trial committed no crimes.
 They say the McMichaels had reason to suspect Arbery had committed crimes in the neighborhood because he had been seen previously entering a house under construction.
 They say Travis McMichael shot him in self-defense after Arbery attacked with his fists.